EntelectChallenge/2021-Galaxio/game-runner/README.md

     - Microsoft.AspNetCore.SignalR.Core
     - Newtonsoft.Json

-TODO - Do we need to include installation steps for the operating systems?

 ### Installation
 A run-all.sh is provided in the starter-pack which can be used to start up the different game components (Runner, Engine and Logger)
 The following files are also provided for each game component (eg. Runner)